What is cremation? What happens to my pet’s body while it’s in your care?

 That said, the cremation of a ten pound cat could result in a higher volume of cremated remains than a twenty pound dog.
 It all depends on bone structure.

 To be absolutely certain, consider waiting until you have your pet’s cremated remains.
-Life Cycle is happy to provide the actual volume measurement for you.
+Radiant Heart is happy to provide the actual volume measurement for you.

 If I leave my pet’s bedding with you, what happens to it?